Inositol

-The compound is a carbohydrate, specifically a sugar alcohol (as distinct from simple sugars like glucose) with half the sweetness of sucrose (table sugar).
+The compound is a carbohydrate, specifically a sugar alcohol with half the sweetness of the disaccharide sucrose (table sugar).
 It is one of the most ancient components of living beings with multiple functions in eukaryotes, including structural lipids and secondary messengers.
 A human kidney makes about two grams per day from glucose, but other tissues synthesize it too.
 The highest concentration is in the brain, where it plays an important role in making other neurotransmitters and some steroid hormones bind to their receptors.
 In other tissues, it mediates cell signal transduction in response to a variety of hormones, neurotransmitters, and growth factors and participates in osmoregulation.
 In most mammalian cells the concentrations of myo-inositol are 5 to 500 times greater inside cells than outside them.

-A 2023 meta-analysis found that inositol is a safe and effective treatment in the management of polycystic ovary syndrome (PCOS).
-However, there is only evidence of very low quality for its efficacy in increasing fertility for IVF in women with PCOS.

 The other naturally occurring stereoisomers of cyclohexane-1,2,3,4,5,6-hexol are scyllo-, muco-, D-chiro-, L-chiro-, and neo-inositol, although they occur in minimal quantities compared to myo-inositol.
 The other possible isomers are allo-, epi-, and cis-inositol.